eliranmal/drifter/README.md

 but has another channel of output that is synchronized using javascript timers, which are somewhat inaccurate (an [understatement][js-timers-info-website]).

-so your beats are played both accurately, and inaccurately, as the exciting randomness of your computer takes over.
+your beats are played both accurately, and inaccurately, as the exciting randomness of your browser's task queue and your computer's CPU takes over.

+every piece is unique, no two beats are alike! use them in your work! they're silly!

+## where

+[here][drifter-githubio].

 ## why